26 Awesome Uses for a Raspberry Pi

 Although printing is available natively on iOS devices, Android tablets and phones will require a dedicated app.
 Most new printers offer support for printing from mobile devices.
 With a Raspberry Pi, you can extend this functionality to older printers!

-If you prefer to keep your Raspberry Pi available for other projects, however, Kodi can simply be installed.
+If you prefer to keep your Raspberry Pi available for other projects, however, Kodi can simply be installed on Raspbian.
 It can also be added to retro gaming systems (see below).
 Installing Kodi comes with some caveats, however.
 Not all add-ons are available, and of those that are, many will be intended to stream pirated content.

-As such, we recommend you only install safe and legal add-ons from the official Kodi repositories.
+As such, we recommend you only install safe and legal add-ons from the official Kodi repositories .
 But it doesn’t end there.
 As with any device, a Raspberry Pi running Kodi is vulnerable to some security issues.
-To combat this, you can set up a VPN to encrypt data to and from your device.

 One of the Raspberry Pi’s most popular uses, the device is ideal as a retro gaming machine.
-After all, it’s compact and powerful enough to be used in a number of different ways.
-Not least to fit it as one of the lightest components of a full-sized arcade machine!
-The Raspberry Pi Zero is particularly adept at being slipped into small spaces for gaming projects!
+After all, it’s compact and powerful enough to be used in several different ways.
+Not least to fit it as one of the lightest components of a full-sized arcade machine or as a Game Boy kit !

 Two main options are available for retro gaming, Recalbox and RetroPie.
 Others can be used, but all will need a suitable controller that will need some initial configuration.
-So many platforms can be emulated, from classic MS-DOS PC gaming to the Commodore 64, with a number of popular 16-bit games consoles along the way.
+Many platforms can be emulated, from classic MS-DOS PC gaming to the Commodore 64.
+Many popular 16-bit games consoles can also be revived on the Raspberry Pi.

 It doesn’t stop with retro gaming.
 You probably know that your Raspberry Pi’s default operating system, Raspbian, comes with a special version of Minecraft pre-installed.
 But did you know that your Pi can be used as a game server too?

-Most effectively, your Pi makes an excellent game server for Minecraft, housing the world in which you can play from anywhere on your home network.
+Most effectively, your Pi makes an excellent game server for Minecraft, letting you play from anywhere on your home network.
 If you have multiple Raspberry Pis, having one as dedicated server will give you a great gaming experience.
 This works particularly well if you have plenty of Minecraft fans to play with.

 Beyond Minecraft, however, other multiplayer network games can be set up on the Raspberry Pi.
-Open source ports of Quake, Civilization, Doom, Open TTD and even the official version of Windward can be installed as game servers on your Raspberry Pi.
+Open source ports of Quake, Civilization, Doom, and Open TTD can be installed as game servers on your Raspberry Pi .

 There are so many robot-controller Raspberry Pi projects that it’s difficult to settle on a single example.
 You might, for instance, rely on a dedicated robotics package for your Pi, with the device battery powered and used to communicate and control your robot.

 Or you might prefer your own design, built from components you already own.
-Either way, you’ll need to make the right choice of Raspberry Pi, and for robots it can only be the Pi Zero W. This slimline version of the Raspberry Pi features onboard wireless connectivity, making it absolutely ideal for lightweight robots.
+Either way, you’ll need to make the right choice of Raspberry Pi.
+While the Raspberry Pi 4 will give you more processing power, a Pi Zero W is more compact.
+This slimline version of the Raspberry Pi features onboard wireless connectivity, making it ideal for lightweight robots.

 Want some inspiration?
 Our look at film and TV robots that can be built with a Raspberry Pi should help.
 Otherwise, if you want to get started right away, robot car kits can be bought online.